 That being said, look at this pair.
 I want to go to the mall with them on a Tuesday morning when no one else is there.
 Get pretzels, sip smoothies, and giggle in the “naughty” section of Spencer Gifts.
 Man, that would be a fun day.

 I don’t know why they tried to ruin this thing with a white border, but everything else about it is reasonably cool.
 The gold script nameplate and giant, embossed foil and holo-sparkle lettering in the insert title are the stars of the show, for sure.
 The back is also pretty darn colorful and dynamic as Ultra insert backs go – they’re usually just a picture and simple block of text.
 A lot of neat elements at work here.

 |1997 Ultra Leather Shop #1|

 We are still in the fairly easy part of this year’s crop of Ultra inserts which is also where the perennial leather-themed inserts can usually be found.
-Ultra skipped the Prime Leather inert this year (but would bring it back in ’98) and gave us Leather Shop instead.
+Ultra skipped the Prime Leather insert this year (but would bring it back in ’98) and gave us Leather Shop instead.
 While not as bright and tactile as the excellent Prime Leather insert from the previous set, this year’s offering has a strip of team-coloring in a vertical nameplate with some lovely gold foil script.

 I love this back because flipped-up shades and GIANT NEEDLE!
-Ever try and poke a hole in leather.
+Ever try and poke a hole in leather?
 You legit need a giant needle like this to do it.
 Just keep it away from my Griffey cards, yo.